-Google Webmaster Tools is powerful (and completely free!) tool that gives you insight into the health of your website, and how Google is crawling your site.
+Google Webmaster Tools is a powerful (and completely free!) tool that gives you insight into the health of your website, and how Google is crawling your site.

 But this data can be a bit overwhelming.
-We've simplified the process with our six point checklist for reviewing the health of your website with Google Webmaster tools!
+We've simplified the process with our six-point checklist for reviewing the health of your website with Google Webmaster tools!

 Step 1: Check to see if you have any urgent Site Messages from Google